Createdd/Writing/2020/articles/understandingCNN.md

 I cannot monitor all my articles.
 There is a high probability that, when you read this article the tipps are outdated and the processes have changed.

 If you need more information on certain parts, feel free to point it out in the comments.

+## Requirements

+Even though I want to explain everything from the ground, I assume understanding of **convolutional neural networks (CNNs)**.
+The principle concept is very crucial for many things in computer vision and deep learning.
+There are many resources online available.
+As a refresher, I suggest this [article](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4)

 ## Neural Style Transfer